keboola/developers-docs/extend/common-interface/folders.md

 }
 {% endhighlight %}

-Notice that some of the values might be empty for different workspace backends (e.g. Redshift is not using `warehouse`).
+Notice that some of the values might be empty for different workspace backends (e.g., Redshift is not using `warehouse`).
-They will be always present, though.
+They will be always present though.

 When exchanging data via workspace, there are couple of differences to loading data into files:
 - Loading to workspaces supports only [storage tables](/storage/tables/), [storage files](/storage/file-uploads/)